xprova/bisect-tau/README.md

 For a quick sanity check, the tool will also produce a semi-log plot of window size vs. settling time.
-If bisection was successful, there will be a clear straight line segment (this portion of the plot is used to fit an exponential relationship from which Tau and Tw are calculated).
+If bisection was successful, there will be a clear straight line segment showing the exponential relationship from which Tau and Tw were calculated.